 - As the Instant Pot heats up cut up your beef.
-Sprinkle kosher salt all over the beef and rub into meat.
+Sprinkle kosher salt all over the beef and rub it into the meat.

 - Next< add oil to the Instant Pot.
 Give the oil a short moment to heat up and add the cut up beef.
 Save the ground beef for later.

-- Sear the beef then remove from Instant Pot and reserve in a bowl.
-Clean out the Instant Pot pot then replace with the saute feature still turned ON.
+- Sear the beef then remove it from Instant Pot and reserve in a bowl.
+Clean out the Instant Pot pot then replace it with the saute feature still turned ON.

 - Add the BASE to the pot and cook.
 This will deepen the flavor and marry the flavors together and create the magic.
 The cooking process also softens the HEAT level.
 Cook for around 5 minutes or you can see that the BASE has tightened up/thickened UP.